Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

 )
 ```

 None redacted logs are generated for log level `logging.DEBUG` only.
-Be sure to protect none redacted logs to avoid compromising security.
+Be sure to protect non redacted logs to avoid compromising security.
 For more information see [Configure logging in the Azure libraries for Python](https://aka.ms/azsdk/python/logging)

 ## Next steps